sylxforce-dev/qwen-local-code-eval/local-quant-benchmark.md

 - **27B IQ1_S:** Omitted two explicitly required imports (`BaseModel` and `Field`) while still using both symbols in the code, producing a non-executable script that guarantees a `NameError`.
 It also emitted a `<think>` block despite the code-only instruction.
 - **27B IQ4_XS:** Produced a complete and exact implementation with all requested imports, constraints, arithmetic, conditional logic, and response fields.
 No unrequested logic was introduced.

 **Observation:** The independent test reproduces the same broad pattern seen in the earlier experiments: the IQ4_XS configuration retains strong code-generation capability but is severely throughput-limited on the available hardware, while IQ1_S remains substantially less reliable despite its higher generation speed.
-Crucially, the 7B model followed the specification closely and added no unrequested framework behavior in this run.
+Crucially, the 7B model followed the specification closely on this mid-level complexity task and added no unrequested framework behavior in this run.

 ---